tam-ng0905/links-detector/README.md

 Similarly to QR-code detection, we may try to "teach" the smartphone to _detect_ and _recognize_ printed links for us and to make them _clickable_.
 This way you'll do just _one_ click instead of _multiple_ keystrokes.
 Your operational complexity goes from `O(N)` to `O(1)`.

 This is exactly what `Eisenhower` tries to achieve.
 It makes you do just one click on the link instead of typing the whole link manually character by character.

-## ⚠️ Limitations

-Currently, the application is in _experimental_ _Alpha_ stage and has [many issues and limitations](https://github.com/trekhleb/links-detector/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement).
-So don't raise your expectations level too high until these issues are resolved 🤷🏻‍.